mooch443/trex/docs/gui.rst

 Usually the easiest way to set a conversion factor is in TGrabs, before the video is even segmented.
 TGrabs expects a parameter :func:`meta_real_width`, which contains the "real-world" size in X-direction of the present video and sticks with the video as integrated meta-data.
 However, in case you want to change this factor later on, you can do this from within TRex.
 Careful, though.
 Doing this changes what the values in :func:`track_max_speed` and even :func:`blob_size_ranges` mean (and thus also tracking results)!

-Depending on your operating system, hold ``CMD`` or ``CTRL`` (depending on your operating system) and click on two points on the background - the distance between them is supposed to be a "known length" - for example, if you have a cm strip integrated into your video background for reference.
+Depending on your operating system, hold ⌘ or ``CTRL`` (depending on your operating system) and click on two points on the background - the distance between them is supposed to be a "known length" - for example, if you have a cm strip integrated into your video background for reference.

 .. image:: trex_calibrate_length.png